 In my health initiative and as a part of my own personal health and wellness, I advocate not eating sugar and processed foods.
 I have written extensively already about the ill effects these foods have on our health so will not rehash all of that in this article.
-Most people understand the ill effects of eating crap food as being a well founded issue, yet will continue to eat it anyhow, all the while bitching about not being able to lose weight.
-Bitching because their cholesterol is too high, blood pressure is too high.
+Most people understand the ill effects of eating crap food as being a well founded issue, yet will continue to eat it anyhow, all the while lamenting about not being able to lose weight.
+Complaining because their cholesterol is too high, blood pressure is too high.
 They know there is a direct link between their dietary habits and their chronic fatigue and on and on…

 Yet they will emphatically insist they are not going to deny themselves their treats.